arc-eng/cli/README.md

   --repo TEXT         Github repository in the format owner/repo.
   --chatty            Print more information.
   --raw               For piping.
 No pretty-print, no status indicator.
+  --model TEXT        GPT model to use.
+  --debug             Display debug information.
   --help              Show this message and exit.
 ```